decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 <img src="/images/editor/play-animation.png" width="300"/>

+Once the action is created, you can activate it via the [Triggers](#triggers) component of that same item or of any other item.

 Use the **stop_animation** action to stop all animations by the item, both looping and non-looping.

+{{< hint info >}}
+**💡 Tip**: To easily check the contents of a 3D model, to see what animations it includes and what they look like, a good tool is the [Babylon Sandbox](https://sandbox.babylonjs.com/).
+Just drag the 3D model file into the window.
+A dropdown with a list of its animations should appear on the bottom.
+{{< /hint >}}

 To learn more about animations and how you can create your own as part of a 3D model, see [Animations]({{< ref "/content/creator/3d-modeling/animations.md" >}}).